-Welcome to ZenHub!
-To ensure you hit the ground running, let's take a look at creating your very first Workspace so that you can collaborate with your team and ship better software!
+Welcome to Zenhub!
+To ensure you hit the ground running, let's take a look at creating your very first team Workspace so that you can collaborate with your team and ship better software!

-A Workspace is how you keep GitHub Issues organized using ZenHub.
-You can add any number of GitHub repos into the same ZenHub Workspace, letting your team benefit from a shared view on all your work.
+A Workspace is how your team will keep GitHub issues organized using Zenhub.
+You can add any number of GitHub repos into the same Zenhub Workspace, letting your team benefit from a shared view on all your work.
 Workspaces are inspired by kanban boards and present a simple yet incredibly robust picture of your software projects.
-They allow you to track GitHub Issues and Pull Requests end-to-end through the release cycle.
+They allow you to track GitHub issues and pull requests end-to-end through the release cycle.
 Having issues turned on is a feature setting within the GitHub rethat will need to be enabled.

 Don't worry—When you create a new Workspace, it won't affect repos or Issue placement in existing Workspaces.
 Learn more about how your team can use Workspaces!

 Let's get your first Workspace set up so that it looks and feels like home for you and your team!
 You can create a Workspace in either the Zenhub web app or the Zenhub extension.